How To Get Dog and Cat Pee Out of Carpet

 “Some people recommend initially using a solution that has a greater proportion of white vinegar (so perhaps three-part vinegar to one part water) and leave this to dry,” Jones says.
 “As a second step, you can use a second solution that is one part vinegar and three parts water, so that the vinegar smell will not be so strong.”
 Others recommend one or two applications of equal parts water and vinegar.

 Once completely dry, lightly sprinkle the area with baking soda.
 Let it sit about 15 minutes and vacuum it up.
 For especially tough odors, leave the baking soda overnight and vacuum the next day.
 But, Jones says, don’t be tempted to take a shortcut and mix the vinegar and baking soda together; their acidic and alkaline properties will cancel each other out.
+If a cat keeps peeing on carpet, it might because it can still smell urine odors in that spot.
+Getting rid of the smell will discourage them from doing it again.

 Try an Enzymatic Cleaner